dart-lang/site-www/src/language/branches.md

 ## Switch

 Switch statements evaluate a value expression against a series of cases.
-Each case clause is a [pattern][] followed by a series of statements in the case body to execute if the value matches that pattern.
+Each case clause is a [pattern][] to match against the value being switched on, followed by a series of statements in the case body to execute if the value matches that pattern.
+You can use [any kind of pattern][] for a case.

 Non-empty `case` clauses implicitly jump to the end of the switch after completion.
 Other valid ways to end a non-empty `case` clause are a [`continue`][break],